munificent/craftinginterpreters/book/superclasses.md

 >
 > <cite>Harper Lee, <em>To Kill a Mockingbird</em></cite>

-This is the very last chapter where we add new functionality to our nearly-mature bytecode VM.
+This is the very last chapter where we add new functionality to our VM.
 We've packed almost the entire Lox language in there already.
-All that remains are:
+All that remains is inheriting methods and calling superclass methods.

-*   Inheriting methods from superclasses.
-*   Calling superclass methods.

 We have [another chapter][optimization] after this one, but it introduces no new behavior.
+It
-It only makes existing stuff <span name="faster">faster</span>.
-Make it to the end of this one, and you'll have a complete VM.
+<span name="faster">only</span> makes existing stuff faster.
+Make it to the end
+of this one, and you'll have a complete Lox implementation.

 <aside name="faster">

-That's not to say making stuff faster isn't important!
+That "only" should not imply that making stuff faster isn't important!
 After all, the whole purpose of our entire second virtual machine is better performance over jlox.
 You could argue that *all* of the past fifteen chapters are "optimization".

 </aside>